 4) Pattern and Frequency

-These filings aren’t isolated.
+These filings aren’t happening in isolation.
 Strike 3 has been active in Ohio (and other states) for some time, but not in recent months.
 However, they are filing “John Doe” cases and then issuing subpoenas to the ISPs to obtain personal identifying information.

 Settlement demands from Strike 3 (when they occur) tend to scale with the number of titles allegedly downloaded.
 Despite this, the earlier in the process you engage, the lower the demand from Strike 3.